Also known as: fibroblastic sarcoma, soft tissue sarcoma.

 Symptoms vary and depend on the location, size and spread of cancer.
 Common symptoms include a tender or non painful lump in an arm/ leg or on the trunk, or difficulty walking or using arms and hands.

 With organ involvement, symptoms will reflect the particular organ abnormality (for example, in the lungs presents with difficulty breathing, etc.).

 What are fibrosarcoma care options?

-Treatment depends on a variety of factors (like your child's age, how widely the tumor has spread and others) and may involve surgery to remove the cancerous tumor, and/ or chemotherapy and radiation therapy.
+Treatment depends on a variety of factors (like your child's age, how widely the tumor has spread and others factors) and may involve surgery to remove the cancerous tumor, and/ or chemotherapy and radiation therapy.

 Reviewed by: Jack Wolfsdorf, MD, FAAP

 This page was last updated on: June 17, 2022 04:21 PM